idflores/rails-tutorial/README.md

 <h3 align="center">Discussion</h3>
 <p align="center">
 The philosophy between Rails and Django are incredibly similar.
-From my research, the differences that spawn Rails development over Django are mostly driven by opinion specifically when concerning application routing and Rails "Convention over Configuration"
+From my research, the differences that spawn Rails development over Django are mostly driven by opinion specifically when concerning [application routing](http://guides.rubyonrails.org/routing.html) and Rails "Convention over Configuration".

+The Rails "Convention over Configuration" is really the key philosophical difference, here, that drives the majority of programming differences between it and Django.
+By "Convention", Rails includes tools such as Coffeescript, Sass, and the [jQuery Unobtrusive Adapter](http://guides.rubyonrails.org/working_with_javascript_in_rails.html) out of the box.
 </p>

 <br>